mcgarrah/legendary_quick_quiz/README.md

 1. Flask:

    * Used to create the web application and manage routes.
    * Handles HTTP requests and responses.

 2. SQLAlchemy:

    * An ORM (Object-Relational Mapping) library used for database interactions.
    * Models define the structure of the database tables.

 3. Jinja2 Templates:

    * Used to render dynamic HTML content.
    * Supports control structures like loops and conditionals for flexible content rendering.

-4. Bootstrap (TODO)
+4. Bootstrap4

-   * CSS to make presentation better
+   * CSS to make presentation better and consistent
+   * Took a look into [bootstrap-flask](https://bootstrap-flask.readthedocs.io/en/stable/) library and found **Bootstrap-Flask** is actively maintained and uses BS4 while **Flask-Bootstrap** is older and not BS4.
+The Flask Bootstrap libraries are not significantly better than doing BS4 directly as I have done from a quick read.

 ## Files and their Roles